A bi-weekly newsletter from Kindergarten at Lamplighter.

 Environmental Science with Mrs. Cauley

-Our alphabet hike in April was an adventure!
-Using magnifying necklaces, each child searched for tiny snails, buds on flowers and any bit of nature that smelled or moved!!
-They found many items that began with each letter – an amazing list grew!
+During our alphabet hike, the students will use magnifying necklaces.
+Each child will search for tiny snails, buds on flowers and any bit of nature that smells or moves!!
+They hopefully will find many nature items, can we find one for each letter of the alphabet?
 I’m always surprised at their remarkable observation skills!
+Zinnias coming home soon.

 Art with Mrs. O'Krent